Sam Greenwood (footballer): Club career

 Greenwood started his career at Hebburn Town Juniors and Sunderland's academy, but left to join Arsenal's academy in 2018 at the age of 16, for a fee reported to be £500,000.

 Greenwood joined Leeds United on a three-year deal on 28 August 2020 for an undisclosed fee, reported to be £1,500,000.
 He won the Premier League 2 player of the month award for September 2020.
 Greenwood made his senior Leeds debut on 10 January 2021 in the 3–0 FA Cup third round defeat against Crawley Town as a second-half substitute.

-His second senior appearance for the club was in Leeds' 2-0 EFL Cup defeat at Arsenal on 26 October 2021, where he came on as a 70th minute replacement for Rodrigo.
+His second senior appearance for the club was in Leeds' 2–0 EFL Cup defeat at Arsenal on 26 October 2021, where he came on as a 70th minute replacement for Rodrigo.
 He made his Premier League debut on 18 December 2021 as a substitute in a 4–1 defeat at Arsenal.
 He was given his first Premier League start in the final match of the season away to Brentford on 22 May 2022, with Leeds needing to better Burnley's result to avoid relegation.
 Leeds won 2–1, with Greenwood playing as a central midfielder, and Burnley lost 2–1, ensuring Leeds' Premier League survival.
 In total, he made nine appearances across the 2021–22 season.

-Greenwood’s first Premier League goal came in Leeds’ 4-3 win over Bournemouth at Elland Road on 5 November 2022.
+Greenwood's first Premier League goal came in Leeds' 4–3 win over Bournemouth at Elland Road on 5 November 2022.

+On 31 August 2023, Greenwood joined fellow Championship club Middlesbrough on loan for the remainder of the 2023–24 season.
+On 7 October 2023, he scored his first goal for the club in a 4–0 away win over home town club Sunderland in the Tees–Wear derby.

+On 5 July 2024, he signed a one-year loan deal with Preston North End.

+On 27 August 2025, Greenwood signed for Polish Ekstraklasa club Pogoń Szczecin on a three-year deal, with an option for a further year.
+The transfer fee was reported to be in the range of €1.8 to 2 million, making him the most expensive transfer in Pogoń's history.